Fredrick Love

-Fredrick 'Fred' J. Love (born in Little Rock, Arkansas) is an American politician and a Democratic member of the Arkansas Senate.
-Love previously served in the Arkansas House of Representatives from 2013 to 2023.
+Fredrick J. Love is an American politician and a Democratic member of the Arkansas Senate.
+Love previously served in the Arkansas House of Representatives from 2011 to 2023.

 Education

 Love earned his bachelor's degree in political science and his master's degree in public administration from the University of Arkansas at Little Rock and a postbaccalaureate certificate in public health at the UAMS Medical Center.
 He was taught high school English by former state senator Joyce Elliott.